GhaithAli1997/Bus-Entry-and-Exit-Monitoring-System-using-Facial-Recognition/README.md

 ## Usage

-1. **Setup:** Clone the repository and install necessary dependencies.
-2. **Data Input:** Configure the code with video sources for bus entry and exit cameras.
+1. **Data Input:** Configure the code with video sources for bus entry and exit cameras.
-3. **Execution:** Run the code to initiate the monitoring system.
+2. **Execution:** Run the code to initiate the monitoring system.

 ## How it Works